Belmont Cameli

-Belmont Cameli (born February 28, 1998) is an American actor, best known for his roles as Jamie Spano in the Saved by the Bell reboot (2020–2021) and Eli in the Netflix film Along for the Ride (2022).
+Philip Belmont Cameli (born February 28, 1998) is an American actor, best known for his roles as Jamie Spano in the Saved by the Bell reboot (2020–2021), Eli in the Netflix film Along for the Ride (2022) and Garrett Graham in the Amazon Prime Video series Off Campus (2026–present).

 Early life

+Phillip Belmont Cameli was born in Naperville, Illinois.

+He has primarily Italian ancestry on his father’s side.
+His paternal great-grandfather, Belmondo Cameli, was born in San Benedetto del Tronto, in the Marche region of central Italy, before moving to the United States and changing his forename to Belmont.
+Cameli’s parents gave him the same name in his honor.

-Belmont Cameli was born in Naperville, Illinois.
-He developed a passion for performing arts during high school and participated in school theater productions.
-He also played three sports in high school.
-After graduation, he attended the University of Illinois as a business major for one year before dropping out.
-He stayed in Chicago for a year pursuing modeling jobs, then moved to Los Angeles in 2019.
-He has an older brother named Patrick.
+In high school, he played three sports.
+After graduating, he attended University of Illinois Urbana-Champaign as a business major.
+The unexpected death of his father in his freshman year made him leave college and pursue acting.
+He stayed in Chicago for a year pursuing modeling work, then moved to Los Angeles in 2019.
+He has an older brother, Patrick, and a younger sister, Julia.

 Career

 Cameli made his acting debut with a guest appearance on Empire in 2018.
-He gained recognition for playing Jamie Spano, the son of Elizabeth Berkley's character, Jessie Spano, in the Saved by the Bell reboot.
+He gained recognition for playing Jamie Spano, son of Elizabeth Berkley’s character Jessie Spano, in the Saved by the Bell reboot.

 In 2022, Cameli starred in the Netflix film Along for the Ride, based on the novel by Sarah Dessen.
-He played Eli, a mysterious and reserved character who forms a bond with the protagonist.
+He played Eli, a reserved character who forms a bond with the protagonist.

-He portrayed Frankie Boy in the crime drama The Alto Knights, which released in 2025.
+He portrayed Frankie Boy in the crime drama The Alto Knights, released in 2025.

-Cameli appeared in Until Dawn, an adaptation of the 2015 video game by Supermassive Games, released on April 25, 2025.
-The film features a new story with different characters, with Cameli cast as Abe.
+Cameli appeared in Until Dawn, an adaptation of the 2015 video game by Until Dawn from Supermassive Games.
+Released on April 25, 2025, the film features a new story and characters, with Cameli cast as Abe.

+In 2026, Cameli starred as Garrett Graham in the Off Campus series on Amazon Prime Video.

+On June 6, 2026, Cameli performed “Girls” with The Kid LAROI after the song appeared in the TV show Off Campus.

+In September 2026, Cameli was cast as Brom Bones in upcoming film Hollow alongside Sydney Sweeney.

+Personal life

+In 2018, Cameli donated a kidney to a childhood friend in a 14-person transplant chain that saved seven lives.